League-of-Foundry-Developers/foundry-vtt-types/CONTRIBUTING.md

 If you are unsure where to start, you can look through issues tagged with [help wanted](https://github.com/League-of-Foundry-Developers/foundry-vtt-types/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 These are issues that we would like to have help with.

-We also recommend to take a look at the corresponding project board to make sure that nobody is working on your issue yet.
+We also recommend taking a look at the corresponding project board to make sure that nobody is working on your issue yet.
 Additionally, please let us know if you start working on a specific issue (by writing a comment in that issue) so that we can avoid doing duplicate work.

 ### Pull requests

 #### Branching model

 We use a very simple branching model.
+Development for the current Foundry VTT version happens on the `main` branch.
-We have a branch for every supported Foundry VTT version called `foundry-<major>.<minor>.x` (e.g. `foundry-0.8.x`).
+Additionally, we have branches for older supported Foundry VTT versions.
+They are named according to the Foundry VTT version to which they belong (e.g. `foundry-0.8.x`).
 All changes for the type definitions for a given Foundry VTT version need to be made through Pull Requests towards the corresponding branch.

 #### Submitting pull requests